 FOA Foundation Board Members

 2020 FOA Board of Directors:

 Vice President: Paul Wise

 Secretary: Victoria Shimp

-Founding President, CEO: Lori Erion
+Founding President: Lori Erion

 Executive Director: Anita Kitchen